-Subsequent Events - We have evaluated events and transactions occurring subsequent to the Statement of Net Assets Available for Benefits date of December 31, 2011 for items that could potentially be recognized or disclosed in these financial statements.
-We did not identify any items which would require disclosure in or adjustment to the financial statements.
+Subsequent Events - We have evaluated events and transactions occurring subsequent to the Statement of Net Assets Available for Benefits date of December 31, 2014 for items that could potentially be recognized or disclosed in these financial statements.
+For additional information regarding subsequent events, see Note 10 to the financial statements.